peterkuma/ccplot/installation/index.md

        pip install ccplot

-You should now be able to run ccplot in the terminal:
+You should now be able to run ccplot in the Command Prompt:

     ccplot -V